 How to Avoid Identity Theft When You're Job Searching

 Online job seekers are a major target for scammers who are looking to steal people's identities.
-That's why it's really important to be sure the jobs you are applying for are legitimate and you are not inadvertently providing personal information that can be used for identity theft to a scammer.
+That's why it's important to be sure the jobs you are applying for are legitimate and you're not inadvertently providing personal information that can be used for identity theft to a scammer.

 Common Types of Identity Theft

 - Collecting Your Personal Data: One way scammers can get your information is by simply prowling job search sites.
 Most job search sites allow users to post their resumes publicly so that companies can search through resumes and contact potential candidates.
 A fraudulent company can easily search through these resumes and collect any personal information listed, including your name, address, phone number, email, and (if you list it) Social Security number and driver’s license number.
-With this information, scammers can set up bank accounts in your name and potentially access your own accounts.
+With this information, scammers can set up bank accounts in your name and potentially access your accounts.
 When you post your resume online it's important to check the privacy settings on the site where you list and to be sure the site itself is legitimate.

 - Fake Job Listings: Other scammers list fraudulent job openings on job boards and other job search sites.
 Before offering you the job or even meeting with you in person, they will ask you for either your bank account number (under the guise that they will be paying you by direct deposit), a copy of your utility bill (which contains your bank account information) or a background check.
 They will then use this information to access your account or set up an account under your name.